Today we’ll cover the shelf life, storage options, and spoilage of banana bread.

-Or maybe you’re wondering if you should refrigerate the leftovers or if freezing banana bread is a thing.
+Or maybe you’re wondering if you should refrigerate the leftovers, or if freezing banana bread is a thing.

 Sounds familiar?
 If so, this article is for you.
-In it, we’re going to cover:
+Let’s jump right in.

 How Long Does Banana Bread Last?

-Banana bread lasts for about 3 to 4 days if you keep it on the counter.
-You can transfer it into the fridge, where it keeps for up to a week.
+Banana bread lasts about 3 to 4 days if you keep it on the counter.
+Or you can store it in the fridge, where it keeps for up to a week.